Choosing A Zero Turn Mower

-Easily maneuverable and time reducing, zero-turn mowers are the fastest-growing category of riding mower today.
-Zero-turn mowers turn quickly thanks to independent rear-wheel drives (hydraulically operated transaxles or wheel motors) and front caster-style wheels.
+Easily maneuverable and time reducing, zero turn mowers are the fastest-growing category of riding mower today.
+Zero turn mowers turn quickly thanks to independent rear-wheel drives (hydraulically operated transaxles or wheel motors) and front caster-style wheels.
 You can cut tight contours, such as around trees and garden beds, without having to reverse.
 Zero-turns also have a visibility advantage over tractors, as there is nothing in front to obstruct your view.
-Residential zero-turns range in price from just under $2500 to almost $6000.
-Commercial models sell for even more.

-To control ground speed and direction, you use highly responsive lever controls instead of foot pedals and a steering wheel.
+To control ground speed and direction, most zero turn mowers have highly responsive lever controls instead of foot pedals and a steering wheel.
 Push more on the right and you turn left.
 Pull back on the left at the same time, and you turn 360 degrees in a counterclockwise direction.
 Close cutting is on the left, where the discharge chute is not in the way.
+Recently, Toro has introduced steering wheel zero turn mowers, where the operator uses a steering wheel and foot pedals to control the speed and direction.
+It’s a great option if you’re not comfortable with levers, giving a more intuitive feel to steering.

 What to Look for When Buying a Zero-Turn Mower